LibrariesHacked/schema-librarydata/docs/membership.md

 Mapping and analysing this data provides all sorts of local uses in terms of outreach programmes, seeing why certain areas don't use the library, looking at the particular needs of existing members, etc. Nationally, if we had detailed library membership data, that would become a dataset that would be of use for many other agencies, such as those looking at digital exclusion, or use of public services.

-The map on [librarieswest.github.io](https://librarieswest.github.io/map/) shows detailed membership data for all lirbary services in Libraries West.
+The map on [librarieswest.github.io](https://librarieswest.github.io/map/) shows detailed membership data for all services in Libraries West.

 <figure>
     <img src="{{site.url}}/images/membership_bristol.png" alt="Map displaying shading of LSOAs to represent membership levels across Bristol" width="100%"/>